Summer Olympics Worksheets

 Get geared up for the Olympics with this fun reading worksheet about the first modern Olympic games, held in -- where else? -- Greece in 1896.

 Is your child having trouble navigating the rough waters of reading?
-Hand her this celebratory worksheet about one of the more obscure Olympic events: canoeing and kayaking.
+Hand her this worksheet about some Olympic events: canoeing and kayaking.